-I’ve been so excited to try out this new Big Vegan Cheese Making Kit – after all vegan cheese is one of my favourite things to consume.
+I've been so excited to try out this new Big Vegan Cheese Making Kit - after all, vegan cheese is one of my favorite things to consume.

 Probably one of the things I hear most is 'I wish I could go vegan, but cheese'- and let's be real here: that used to be me.
 Before I became vegan, I put cheese on and in literally everything and it was a staple part in my diet and I would lie if I'd say it was easy to give it up.

 After going vegan I focused very much on not using any cheese replacements but instead tried out more diverse cuisines, which naturally did not include any cheese or substitutes.
 For me, this was the easier route to go down back then, as the vegan cheese options were terrible in early 2014 - this way I simply changed my habits, instead of settling for a mediocre replacement.